 “When we launched our first wind farm, we were expecting it to take 13 or 14 years [to get your investment back] but since we launched the prices have gone so high [that] it's actually looking like the costs could be paid back through savings in maybe four years instead.”

-Watch the video above to learn more about owning a bit of a wind farm.
+Watch the video above to learn more about co-owning a green energy park.